Samkth123/KTH-md/Negotiations/Lecture 2 Pia Engholm.md

 Sometimes får du brösta, men acceptera inte om du inte måste.
 Låt inte någon annan sätta priset först.

-Dont start by negotiating with yourself - dont sit at home and look at the propo
+Dont start by negotiating with yourself - dont sit at home and look at the proposal and pull it down all the time.
+Always start high on the price.

+Think of customer value rather than your own cost when deciding pricing point

+#### Negotiating with distributors
+If you have someone else doing sales for you or other channels doing it then its distributors

+Dont be cheap - both of you need to make money
+- They should be profitable and growing